 - Consider monitoring the number of customers and staff entering and leaving the store.
 Once the maximum number is reached, allow one person to enter for every one person who exits.

 - Glove use is not required.
-If staff are using gloves, they should be changed after every interaction and when changing tasks.
-Hand hygiene must be performed between every glove change (hand sanitizer or hand washing with soap and water).
+If staff are using gloves, they should be changed after every interaction and when changing tasks after coming into contact with commonly touched areas/surfaces.
+Hand hygiene must be performed between every glove change (hand sanitizer or handwashing with soap and water).

 - Ask customers who arrive with cold, influenza or COVID-19-like symptoms (fever, cough or breathing issues) to return home and use a delivery service instead.